joshukraine/dotfiles/README.md

 - [Nerd Font Downloads][nerd-fonts-downloads]
 - [Programming Fonts - Test Drive][programming-fonts]
 - [Homebrew Cask Fonts][homebrew-cask-fonts]

-## Setting up iTerm2

-Thanks to a [great blog post][blog-post] by Trevor Brown, I learned that you can quickly set up iTerm2 by exporting your profile.
-Here are the steps.

-1. Open iTerm2.
-1. Select iTerm2 > Preferences.
-1. Under the General tab, check the box labeled "Load preferences from a custom folder or URL:"
-1. Press "Browse" and point it to `~/dotfiles/machines/<hostname>/com.googlecode.iterm2.plist`.
-1. Restart iTerm2.

-## Setting up Terminal.app

-Getting set up after a fresh install is simple.

-1. Open Terminal.app.
-1. Select Terminal > Preferences.
-(But really you'll just press &#8984;, right?
-So much faster.)
-1. Select the Profiles tab.
-1. Click the gear icon and select Import...
-1. Select `~/dotfiles/machines/<hostname>/solarized-dark.terminal` and click Open.
-1. Click the Default button to keep using this profile in new Terminal windows.

 ## A Note about Vim performance and Ruby files